-About the 10th of September 1888 we started on our way to Huntington where I had made a choice of teaching and was under contract to be back by the 1st of October.
-The bulky part of our belongings we shipped by freight to Price, our nearest railroad station, while we drove by way of Pipe Springs and Kanab to visit her folks on our way out.
-At that time Ida and Meaks were living at Pipe Springs.
-Frank, Jed, and Ezra were at upper Kanab with their families and there we stayed a few days to visit.
-I remember that we bought a five-gallon-keg of butter on our way up the canyon.
-We had a very pleasant trip all the way up the Sevier River.
-At Panguitch, we stayed at Churches Hotel.
-Leaving Salina we went through the canyon to Emery, where we stayed at Sam Williams and enjoyed Mrs. Williams music on the organ.
-At Farron we stayed at Fred Killpacks and from there we went to Huntington.
 We secured the old George Johnson home for the winter.
 This was on the same block as M. E. Johnson, one of the school trustees, and they took us in for the first night.
-Miloy and Hannah had just been married a short time and we became very fast friends.
-Brother Charles Pulsipher and wife (Aunt Ann) wanted to go to conference; so we took care of their home while they were gone,.
+Milas and Hannah had just been married a short time and we became very fast friends.
+Brother Charles Pulsipher and wife (Aunt Ann) wanted to go to conference; so, we took care of their home while they were gone.
 This gave me time to get the Johnson home fixed up for the winter.
-Effie and I went to Price to get our household goods that we shipped from St. George, and on our return to Huntington we found that it had been raining so hard that the roads in some places were washed out badly; particularly so at a point where the Cleveland Road now leaves the Huntington road.
+Effie and I went to Price to get our household goods that we shipped from St. George, and on our return to Huntington we found that it had been raining so hard that the roads in some places were washed out badly; particularly so at a point where the Cleveland Road now leaves the Huntington Road.
 The wash across the road was cut out so deep that we had to carry rocks from the adjoining hill and fill it up in order to get across.
 This was my wife's first road building; but we finally reached our destination safely.
 I had contracted to teach for \$65.00 per month and \$5.00 extra per month each year that I gave satisfaction.

-I opened school in the old Guymond store building.
-Later I was transferred to the log meeting house and Stello McMullin, Don George Alexander Smith taught where I had been.
-Among those who registered in my school were Zillie Caldwell Brinkerhoff, James Washburn and wife and a large number of people who now are grandparents.
-My pets were Alex Johnson and Tommy Loveless, who tried my ability to keep my patience -- but I had good support from parents and trustees.
+I opened school in the old Guymon store building.
+Later I was transferred to the log meeting house.
+Stello McMullin, Don George, and Alexander Smith taught where I had been.
+Among those who registered in my school were Zillie Caldwell Brinkerhoff, James Washburn and wife, and a large number of people who now are grandparents.
+My pets were Alex Johnson and Tommy Loveless, who tried my ability to keep my patience-but I had good support from parents and trustees.

-A principal feature of their sport then was sleigh-riding a and racing two and three abreast on the streets especially on moonlight nights.
+A principal feature of their sport then was sleigh-riding and racing, two and three abreast on the streets especially on moonlight nights.
 We made our own amusement in the way of dancing and drama and did considerable visiting with friends about town.
-Among our intimate friends the first year were Job and Ira Whitney and wives, M. E. Johnson, Isaac Allen, Albert Guymon and Earnest Grange.
+Among our intimate friends the first year were Job and Ira Whitney and wives, M. E. Johnson, Isaac Allen, Albert Guymon, and Ernest Grange.